rishankjhavar/emailfinder/readme.md

     ![Homepage](https://github.com/rishankjhavar/emailfinder/blob/master/screenshots/1.png)

-  - Upload your CSV (**Important**: Please ensure that your entries are in a single column).
-The following is how the CSV is supposed to look:
+  - Upload your CSV.
+Please ensure that your entries are in a single column, as shown in the example below.

   ![Input CSV](https://github.com/rishankjhavar/emailfinder/blob/master/screenshots/Input.png)

-  - Submit the form and download the list of emails by clicking on download button.
+  - Submit the form and click on the download button.

   ![Download](https://github.com/rishankjhavar/emailfinder/blob/master/screenshots/2.png)

-  Following is how the downloaded CSV might look like:
+  This is how the downloaded CSV might look like:

   ![Output_CSV](https://github.com/rishankjhavar/emailfinder/blob/master/screenshots/Output.png)